Covid 19 coronavirus: A week under lockdown and people are still breaching the rules

 "There have been a few [incidents], but not many," the spokeswoman said.

-The Maritime Police is understood to be keeping a close eye on anyone who may be out flouting the lockdown rules on the water.
+Maritime Police are understood to be keeping a close eye on anyone who may be flouting the lockdown rules on the water.

-And people in the fishing community, in particular, were said to be supporting each other - while also calling people out who may be ignoring the rules.
+And the fishing community, in particular, were said to be supporting each other - while calling people out who may be ignoring the rules.

-Coastguard acknowledged that, at the last count, there was an estimated 2500 people living on boats around the country.
+Coastguard acknowledged that, at the last count, about 2500 people lived on boats around the country.

-They had not received reports of any major incidents in the past few weeks regarding those people who lived on a boat around the Auckland region, she said, nor for anyone who lived on a boat in local marinas.
+They had not received reports of major incidents in the past few weeks involving people living on boats around the Auckland region, or in marinas.

-Tennis NZ is also warning people not to use tennis club facilities after reports people had been seen playing tennis there in the last week.
+Tennis NZ is also warning people not to use tennis clubs after reports people had been seen playing tennis in the past week.

 The group said it had received a number of complaints from members of the public.